 Whether or not your business gets reviews doesn’t just have to be left up to chance and the whims of your customers.
 Here are a few things you can do to take matters into your own hands:

 - Send a follow-up text or email – While you’re fresh in people’s minds, reach out to customers who just completed a transaction or had a positive experience to write a review.
 If you control who you ask, you’re more likely to get the positive feedback that you deserve that might not have otherwise been offered without your prompting.
 Think of it this way, most customers who do actually have a 4- or 5-star experience simply don’t think to go and review a business.
 Typically, customers only think to write a review if they’ve had a bad experience.
 This can skew the portrayal of your business, probably unjustly because most of your customers have more than likely had great experiences with your business.
+Fun fact – We are working on a new generation of business communication tools for Sideline that will make sending follow-up messages to your customers even easier.

 - Create a template – Once you have drafted a text or email request that you like, save it on your phone or computer.
 That way you can easily copy and paste it the next time you send a review request, saving valuable time.